-That’s when I picked up the phone to have an interesting chat with Amanda…. oh to be in on this conversation, well actually I guess you will be because here’s what she shared with me.
+That’s when I picked up the phone to have an interesting chat with my gardening friend…. oh to be in on this conversation, well actually I guess you will be because here’s what she shared with me.

 Become a Pollinator!

 So there you have it, there are male and female blossoms on zucchini plants and how to help your vegetables grow!
-I thought perhaps you might want to know too, just in case you don’t have a friend like Amanda to call and ask your gardening questions too.
+I thought perhaps you might want to know too, just in case you don’t have a gardening friend to call and ask your gardening questions too.

 Guess what we discovered a few days later?